CESNET/perun/perun-rpc/README.md

 # Keep empty or setup to match REALM returned by Apache (e.g. for Kerberos)
 export PERUN_RPC_TYPE="Perun RPC"

+# Currently optional OIDC authentication is used if OIDC variable is set
+export PERUN_OIDC="1"
 ```

 You can then test connection by listing VOs like: ``./listOfVos``